 Charles Spurgeon, Victorian England’s most famous preacher, wrote the following concerning why the Christian has difficulties in this life:

 Think about it, Christian.
-Who desires heaven more, the person who has never known anything but health, comfort, and ease or the person who is acquainted with sickness, hardship, and struggle?
+Who desires heaven more?
+Is it the person who has never known anything but health, comfort, and ease?
+Or is it the person who is acquainted with sickness, hardship, and struggle?
 Show me a Christian who has mourned the loss of a loved one in Christ and I’ll show you a Christian who will enjoy heaven all the more because of the reunion.
 Show me a Christian who has never known the wealth of this world and I’ll show you a Christian who will truly appreciate the inheritance Peter spoke of in 1 Peter 1:4, an inheritance “incorruptible and undefiled and that does not fade away, reserved in heaven for you.”

 Perhaps, right now, you feel like you are being trodden in a winepress, pressed and beaten, or consumed in a fire.
 Well, Christian, just keep in mind that such grueling experiences do indeed produce their crop.
 It is a two-fold crop.
 First, it creates in you a sincere longing for heaven.
 Second, it grants you the background to be able to properly appreciate heaven when you get there.
 Are your grueling experiences easy to live through?
 No, they aren’t.
 But you can get through them if you will just keep your eyes focused on this two-fold crop and the blessings it brings.